Here are the main takeaways from Sona’s webinar on closing the labour gap in the Hospitality industry.

 Sona's technology can assist employers in getting this feedback from their current employees on a more regular basis.
 Our software can automate a lot of the process and structure the feedback so that employers can work on their development plans to increase employee well-being in a meaningful way.

 Site and service managers are under a lot of pressure and have long to-do lists.

-So giving them back time in their weeks is incredibly valuable.
-That time can be dedicated to improving service delivery, recruitment, coaching, mentoring, and team building.
+Give them back some of the valuable time in their weeks.
+Time that can be dedicated to improving service delivery, the recruitment process, the onboarding process, coaching, mentoring, and team building.

 Have you done a thorough analysis of their tasks recently?
 If not, ask what can be eliminated.
 If it can't be eliminated, can it be automated?
 Saving an hour each day is a cumulative 25 to 30 extra working days over a year!